 Make a series of exposures taking one photo every 1, 2, or 5 minutes.
 More photos are always better than less as you can decide how many you really want after the eclipse is over.

-You also have the option to make a time lapse if you shoot enough frames.
+You also have the option to make a time-lapse if you shoot enough frames.
 Shooting one per minute for the duration of the eclipse would give 315 shots.
 That would make a time-lapse film that would last about 10 seconds long.

-Start taking photos a bit before the eclipse starts for best effect.
+Start taking photos a bit before the eclipse starts for the best effect.
 An intervalometer will help with this immensely!
 You may want to adjust your camera to track the Moon if needed as it moves across the sky.

 When it’s time to make your composite, keep your image natural looking.
 Nothing breaks the feeling of a well-done image more than a poorly executed composite.
-Remember that it’s easy for people to spot a faked “supermoon” especially when there are more than one in the shot!
+Remember that it’s easy for people to spot a faked “supermoon” especially when there is more than one in the shot!